Apr 12, 2026 Wake with Nat

 How It Started

-Nat grew up loving water.
+Nat always loved enjoying activities on the water when he was young.
 He started riding wakeboard in 2018 at Taco Lake with his sister.
-It was casual, just something to do on weekends.

 From Taco Lake to Every Park in the Country